 The academic experience

-Learning at Simpson is anything but ordinary.
 Simpson’s innovative curriculum is designed to deliver the hands-on learning opportunities necessary to develop the effective communicators, innovators, and problem solvers employers and graduate schools are looking for.
 It’s why we encourage students to study around the world and participate in internships.
 It’s learning brought to life.

-• Our distinctive May Term—a three-week intensive course at the end of each academic year—will take you around the world studying biology in Madagascar, history in Rome, politics in China, or any number of areas.
+• Our distinctive May Term—a three-week intensive course at the end of each academic year—will take you around the world studying biology in Madagascar, history in Rome, business in China, or any number of areas.
 Recent offerings have included trips to Australia, Costa Rica, Greece, Italy, Namibia, Spain, and the United Kingdom.
 Students may also choose to travel more extensively through one of six semester-long study abroad programs.

 • Simpson’s internship program gives students a strategic advantage in a competitive job market or when pursuing graduate studies.
 Simpson students benefit from the convenience of plentiful internship opportunities in the Des Moines metro area.

-Thriving student life and multicultural programs
+Thriving student life

 With more than 75 student clubs and organizations, students at Simpson find multiple opportunities to sharpen their leadership skills, develop current interests, or discover new ones.
 Simpson takes pride in offering an array of residential student housing options, including traditional residence halls, suite-style residence halls, on-campus apartments, and Greek residences.